Tom Ross (politician)

 Tom Ross (born 1981) is a British Labour politician and leader of Trafford Metropolitan Borough Council in Greater Manchester.
+As leader he is also a member of the Greater Manchester Combined Authority and is the combined authority's portfolio lead for the Green City-Region.

-Prior to becoming leader, he was the council's executive member for finance and governance and was Mayor of Trafford, a ceremonial position, during the 2018-2019 municipal year.
+Prior to becoming leader, he was the council's executive member for finance and governance and was Mayor of Trafford, a ceremonial position, during the 2018–2019 municipal year.

-First elected to the council in 2008, Ross is the councillor for Stretford ward.
+First elected to the council in 2008, Ross is the councillor for Stretford and Humphrey Park.
 He was elected as council leader on 4 January 2023, following his predecessor Andrew Western's election as Member of Parliament for Stretford and Urmston.

-Early Life
+Early life

 Ross was educated at Altrincham Grammar School for Boys.

+Outside politics

+In February 2023, Ross was one of the first people to complete the 186 mile GM Ringway long-distance walking trail in its entirety, over the course of around one year.